devgupta2706/create-repository-guide/README.md

 ## 🛠 Skills
 Javascript, HTML, CSS,Java,C++,Python(Data Science)...

+# Goto the folder which you want to make git repository or existing repository

+git status //to check whether it is a git repository or not

+// if not a git repository

+git init

+git add .

 # Create a new repository on the command line

 echo "# ok" >> README.md